codenotary/immudb4net/Readme.md

 ### 7.9.
 Closing the client

 Use `Close`, for closing the connection with immudb server .
-When terminating the process, use the `ImmuClient.ReleaseSdkResources` operation :
+When terminating the process, use the `ImmuClient.ReleaseSdkResources` function :

 ``` C#
     await client.Close();